 Leaders to collect the meds for their group and bring to medics

-Will Virginia do the Scouts Own on Saturday/Sunday morning?
+Virginia will do the Scouts Own on Saturday/Sunday morning

 No Refunds.
 Cutoff by Mid May.
 Last minute illness can be refunded (excluding food / Tshirt / crest costs).

 Leaders to collect water guns on Friday night and keep to give to Dave for Saturday